Janet L. Stanford

 I am principal investigator for the data collection component of the Prostate Cancer Genetic Research Study (PROGRESS), a large family-based study of hereditary prostate cancer.
 We have enrolled over 300 families with multiple members who have been diagnosed with prostate cancer, some at particularly early ages.
 Blood samples, baseline and follow-up questionnaires, and medical records are collected on participants.
 Two genome-wide scans using microsatellite and SNP markers have been completed.
 Linkage analyses highlighted several regions of interest (e.g., chromosomes 15q, 22q) that we are following up with further studies.
 We are currently completing a next-generation sequencing project to identify genetic mutation(s) in the 15q linkage region.
 We are also initiating a whole-exome sequencing project on selected high-risk families with aggressive and/or early onset prostate cancer.
 The long-term goal of PROGRESS is to identify loci that may contain genes with mutations responsible for hereditary prostate cancer.

-Genome-wide association study of prostate cancer-specific survival..
+A meta-analysis of multiple myeloma risk regions in African and European ancestry populations identifies putatively functional loci..
 Cancer epidemiology, biomarkers & prevention : a publication of the American Association for Cancer Research, cosponsored by the American Society of Preventive Oncology..
-2015.
+2016.

 Assessing the role of insulin-like growth factors and binding proteins in prostate cancer using Mendelian randomization: Genetic variants as instruments for circulating levels..
 International journal of cancer.
 139(7):1520-1533..
 2016.